MalcolmorianVII/ReadX/README.md

 1. Ensuring sufficient quality data for downstream analysis.
 2. Verifying successful sequencing of the target organism.

-The pipeline accomplishes these goals by generating mapping-based and assembly-based statistics to comprehensively evaluate sequencing performance.
+The pipeline accomplishes these goals by generating mapping-based and assembly-based statistics to evaluate sequencing data.

 ---